Narazeni

 Narazeni (Georgian and ნარაზენი) is a village in the Zugdidi Municipality of Samegrelo-Zemo Svaneti region of western Georgia.
-Situated 17 km east of the city Zugdidi.
+It is situated 17 km east of the city Zugdidi.

 History

 The village was on the transit route in the Silk Road period.

 During the Soviet period, Narazeni was a farming village.
 There were tea plantations, fruit gardens, and mandarine plantations.

 Presently, the head of the village is Nana Janjgava (2015-).

 Geography

 The village is partly mountainous.
 The Chanistskali River flows through the village.

 Population

 As of 2014, the village has a population of 2,345.

 Narazeni residents speak Mengrelian, Georgian, Russian and a little bit English.

 Facilities

 In the village there are three schools, a kindergarten, ambulance, police, and a few shops.
 During the Soviet period a newspaper in the Megrelian language called "Narazenish Chai" was published in the village.

 Notable citizens

 Eleonora Archaia - (b.
 1967) is a Georgian politician and Businesswoman, who is a member of Kutaisi City Assembly.